 Make sure to do this right away.
 If you wait til the last minute, there might be some who would have loved to bring something, but didn't have the time or money to go fetch ingredients from the store.

 I agree with Katie since this affair has snowballed into a bigger guest list than planned.
 I don't think anyone would mind helping out....most folks are only too happy to bring something and if everyone pitches in, it's not like anyone has to spend a lot.

 I agree too.
 We don't have a huge family, but even so it's our tradition to take something towards the meal to help out the host family.
-It can be a salad, a casserole dish, a dessert.
-It gives a lovely oldfashioned feeling of 'sharing' and takes some of the burden off the host.

 We have a fish fry every year in September.
 We furnish the fish, potato salad, baked beans and onion rings.
 I ask people, if they ask me, to bring a desert.
 Works out great.

 By the way, our fish fry totals anywhere from 130 to 175 people so I always ask for an RSVP.
 We fish our lake for most of the fish.
 I like pollack (walleye) so we buy that.
 We can usually get a good deal.

 Fish is relatively inexpensive if you shop around.
 Next I would consider chicken thighs/legs on sale.
 Normally around .49-.59 cents this time of year.
 Might want to grill chicken.